ecassinelli/cod_tracker_scraper/README.md

-# Cod Tracker Web Scraper
+# COD Tracker Web Scraper
 Script to get player data from the game Call of Duty Warzone, from the website http://cod.trackker.gg and store it in a PostgreSQL database.